RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps4.rst

 .. activecode:: ps_4_4

-     nd = {"autumn":"spring", "well":"spring","4":"seasons","23":345}
+   nd = {"autumn":"spring", "well":"spring", "4":"seasons"," 23":345}

-     # Print out each key-value pair.
+   # Use a for looop to print out each key-value pair.
    # Remember that printing things with a comma, e.g.
    # print "hello", "everyone"
    # will print out those things on the same
    # line with a space in between them.

    # Your output should look SOMETHING LIKE this
    # (remember, the pairs could be in any order,
    # because it's a dictionary):
    # autumn spring
    # 4 seasons
    # 23 345
    # well spring

    # Now, write code to increase the
    # value of key "23" by 5

    # Now, write code to print the
    # value of the key "well".

    ====

    import test
    print "\n---\n\n"
    try:
       test.testEqual(nd["23"],350)
    except:
       print "Did you change the dictionary nd?
 Keep it the same!"

 5. We've included the same file in this problem set that we included in the last problem set -- ``about_programming.txt``.
 Write code to open the file and print out each line in the file that has a "program"-based word (any of the words ``program``, ``programs``, ``programming``, ``programmer``, or ``programmers``...) in it.

 .. activecode:: ps_4_5
+    :available_files: about_programming.txt

   	 # Write your code here!

     ====

     print "\n---\n\n"
     print "There are no tests for this problem"